khulnasoft/khulnasoft/doc/cli/references/admin.md

 ## Usage

 ```
-'src admin' is a tool that manages an initial admin user on a new Sourcegraph instance.
+'src admin' is a tool that manages an initial admin user on a new Khulnasoft instance.

 Usage: